 In Szechenyi Bath, the main pool is outdoor, heated up, so even in cold weather, like January, when any time snow may start to fall, it can be a magical and merry thing to stay in the thermal bath and get the softly falling snowflakes on top of you, as if getting a gentle stroke or blessing.
 Once in a lifetime experience.
 Of course, the snow is not guaranteed by Szechenyi Bath, it is still a fantastic thing to do.
 The bath has long opening hours, so you can also see the stars if the sky is clear.
 How gorgeous is that?
 See the photo of Szechenyi Bath minutes before snowing.

 Starting with the festive Budapest New Year’s Day Cruises on Jan 1, each day in January offers various Sightseeing and Dinner Cruises on the Danube as well.

 You may check the Winter Cruise Calendar, and choose from a wide range of themed cruises, such as the Wine Tasting Cruise, Cocktail Cruise.
 To save on prices in Budapest, you can opt for a Budget Sightseeing Cruises.

 Tours in January in Budapest

-Discover the beautiful panorama of Budapest from the top of the Buda Castle District on a Guided Buda Castle Tour, or enjoy a fun Budapest Segway Tour with various routes, taking you to the wintery beauty of the City Park where Vajdahunyad Castle, the Ice Rink Palace, the Ice Rink and Szechenyi Baths are all located.
+Discover one of the biggest and most beautiful parliament buildings in the world in the heart of Budapest in a Hungarian Parliament Tour, then enjoy the beautiful panorama of Budapest from the top of the Buda Castle District on a Guided Buda Castle Tour, or enjoy a fun Budapest Segway Tour with various routes, taking you to the wintery beauty of the City Park where Vajdahunyad Castle, the Ice Rink Palace, the Ice Rink and Szechenyi Baths are all located.
 Tranquil, but not only for nature lovers.